nickyanga/ProjectN/readme.md

-# Small project for an invoice app
+# Small invoice app project for internal use

 What does it do ?